annamccartan3/McCartan-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 ### What is supervised machine learning?
 Unsupervised learning refers to techniques that discover patterns in data without using labeled outcomes.
 As described in *Grokking Machine Learning* by **Luis G. Serrano**, these methods help reveal structure, groupings, and key relationships in datasets.
 Examples include:
+- Dimensionality Reduction – Simplifying high-dimensional data while preserving key variance (e.g., PCA)
 - Clustering – Grouping data points based on similarity (e.g., K-Means, Agglomerative)
-- Dimensionality Reduction – Simplifying high-dimensional data while preserving key variance (e.g., PCA)

-Whether you're analyzing hidden structures in your data or exploring high-dimensional datasets, DataQuest offers hands-on tools to apply methods like K-Means, Hierarchical Clustering, and Principal Component Analysis (PCA).
+Whether you're analyzing hidden structures in your data or exploring high-dimensional datasets, DataQuest offers hands-on tools to apply methods like Principal Component Analysis (PCA), and K-Means and Hierarchical Clustering.

 ---